-For more information on message handling in general, see the IBM i Information Center.
-The messages topic is hidden away under Programming>Control language.
+For more information on message handling in general, see the IBM i Knowledge Center.
+The messages topic is hidden away under Programming → Control language.

 I’d like to thank Angela Newton for writing this blog article.
 Angela Newton is the team leader of the IBM i work management team and her responsibilities also include system APIs and message handling.
 Thanks, Angela!